RoundDoor/DAMP-Docker/README.md

 To install just clone the directory and run.
 To install make sure you have [docker installed](https://docs.docker.com/desktop/install/mac-install/) then just clone the repo and run

+To pass files into the container just add them to the ./DAMP-Docker/php folder.

 ------

 ```